VishwasGandham/ZeoTapAssignments/Assignment 2/readme.md

 - Provides links to official documentation for further information.
 - Uses basic keyword matching for responses.

+## Non-Functional Enhancements

+- **Security:** Input fields validate that queries are not empty and handle unexpected input gracefully.
+- **Performance:** The chatbot is designed with minimal processing delay, ensuring quick responses by using a simple keyword matching approach.

 ## Testing

 - Example: "How do I set up a new source in Segment?" should return a helpful response with a link to Segment’s documentation.